-Current and former employees who received notice that their personal information was compromised in the May 2023 Ascendum Machinery data breach, may be eligible to submit a claim for up to $3,000 and credit monitoring services from a class action settlement.
+Current and former employees who received notice that the May 2023 Ascendum Machinery data breach compromised their personal information may be eligible to submit a claim for up to $3,000 and credit monitoring services from a class action settlement.

-Ascendum Machinery has agreed to pay $300,000 to settle a class action lawsuit alleging that the company failed to adequately protect personal information, including names and Social Security numbers belonging to employees, during a data breach.
+Ascendum Machinery agreed to pay $300,000 to settle a class action lawsuit alleging the company failed to adequately protect personal information, including employee names and Social Security numbers, during a data breach.

 Who can file a claim for a settlement payment?